SmileiPIC/Smilei/doc/Sphinx/particle_merging.rst

 1. Understand the method
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The method of M. Vranic basically consists on 3 main steps and is schematically described (in 2D) in Fig. :numref:`fig_vranic_particle_merging`:
+The method of M. Vranic consists of 3 main steps and is schematically described (in 2D) in Fig. :numref:`fig_vranic_particle_merging`:

-1. To Decompose macro-particles in position space into groups so that they share close location.
+1. To Decompose macro-particles into groups according to their location so that they share close positions.
   In :program:`Smilei`, macro-particles are sorted by field cells.
   In the article of M. Vranic *et al.*, the decomposition can be larger than just a cell.

-2. Then, to subdivide the macro-particles into sub-groups in the momentum space so that they share close kinteic properties.
+2. Then, to subdivide the macro-particles into sub-groups in the momentum space so that they share close kinetic properties.

 3. To merge macro-particles located in the same groups in 2 new macro-particles to respect the charge, energy and momentum conserving laws.